Frequently Asked Questions (FAQ) for the Class of 2027: Incoming Students and Families/Supporters

 What is New Student Orientation?

 Supporting your transition to both academic and co-curricular life at Dartmouth is a priority for New Student Orientation.
-Faculty, staff, student mentors, and community members are working together throughout the summer to create an exciting and informative program to help support that transition.
+Faculty, staff, student mentors, and community members are working together to create an exciting and informative program to help support that transition.
 Our commitment to celebrating the many paths you have taken to get to Dartmouth can be seen throughout all of the programming.
 We are so excited to welcome you to our community!

 During New Student Orientation, you will have an opportunity to:

-• Learn about the campus, our community, and each other with space for self-care, well-being, focus, and reflection.
+• Learn about the campus, our community, and each other with space for self-care, wellbeing, focus, and reflection.

 • Begin to find and establish an identity within the Dartmouth community.